salvatorethroughdata/Chocolate-sales-dashboard/README.md

 ### 2️⃣ Waterfall Chart / Pie Chart
 Shows how each year contributes to overall revenue, allowing performance comparison over time.
+Switching charts can be done by using the buttons.

 ### 3️⃣ Scatter Plot
 Analyzes the correlation between **Average Revenue per Box** and **Boxes Shipped**.